postlight/headless-wp-starter/README.md

 You can also [modify and extend the GraphQL API](https://wpgraphql.com/docs/getting-started/about), An example of creating a Custom Type and registering a Resolver is located in: `wordpress/wp-content/themes/postlight-headless-wp/inc/graphql`.

+## Rest & GraphQL JWT Authentication

+It's recommended that you use something like the [WordPress Salt generator](https://api.wordpress.org/secret-key/1.1/salt/) to generate a secret for JWT, then define them in `wp-config.php`.

+for the Rest API:

+    define('JWT_AUTH_SECRET_KEY', 'your-secret-here');

+for the GraphQL API:

+    define( 'GRAPHQL_JWT_AUTH_SECRET_KEY', 'your-secret-here');

 ## Linting

 Remember to lint your code as you go: